Aquantia Corporation

 Aquantia Corporation was a manufacturer of high-speed transceivers.
-In 2004, Aquantia Corporation was founded and first made products for Data Center connectivity, and in 2012 developed the world's first integrated 10GBASE-T MAC/PHY for servers.
-In 2014, Aquantia introduced a new Ethernet technology into the Enterprise Infrastructure market and was joined by Cisco and others in co-founding the NBASE-T Alliance.
-Their Multi-Gig technology served as the baseline for the 802.3bz standard that was ratified by the IEEE in September 2016.
-This standard is now the basis for all new Multi-Gig implementations on Cat 5e and Cat 6 cabling in the Enterprise, SMB and SoHo environments.
+In 2004, Aquantia Corporation was founded and first made products for Data Center connectivity, and in 2013 announced the world's first integrated 10GBASE-T MAC/PHY for servers.
+In 2014, Aquantia founded the NBASE-T Alliance together with Cisco, Xilinx and Freescale.
+In the same year they introduced a technology that delivered a boost to Ethernet throughput and was aimed to help with an expected increase in mobile broadband traffic.
+The NBASE-T Alliance promoted the 2.5GBASE-T and 5GBASE-T standard, which was ratified as the 802.3bz standard by the IEEE in 2016.
+The standard enabled Cat5e cables to carry 2.5 Gb of data per second and Cat6 cables to carry 5 Gbps.
+In 2016, Aquantia announced a technology that made it possible to achieve up to 100Gbps over a copper cable.

-In 2016 Aquantia introduced the first 100G technology, QuantumStream.

 It won Company of the Year at the 2014 annual Creativity in Electronics awards, and was ranked by Deloitte Fast 500 as the fastest-growing semiconductor company in North America in 2014, 2015 and 2016.
 In 2016, Aquantia was named a finalist in UBM Tech’s EE Times and EDN Annual Creativity in Electronics (ACE) Awards for “Company of the Year".

 The company was acquired by Marvell Technology Group on September 19, 2019.
 The Aquantia brand was since phased out and replaced with Marvell brand.
 Aquantia's website was, for short time, redirecting to Marvell's website, but then it was shut down completely.